tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 Add as many cameras as you have. do cf push or redeploy via ibm github.
-Please wait as this will take take to initialize (approx 1-2 minutes after start)
+Re-import winkCore.json and winkFreeboards.json, create new tab name it FosCam  and import FosCam.json Please wait as this will take take to initialize (approx 1-2 minutes after start)